Appearance

 This tutorial covers features available in all MATISSE Explorer deployments.

-This tutorial demonstrates how to use advanced filtering and analysis features to investigate specific biological questions in your spatial transcriptomics data.
+This tutorial demonstrates how to use advanced subsetting and analysis features to investigate specific biological questions in your spatial transcriptomics data.

 Scenario